 Prescription drugs, diuretics, digitalis, (and other cardio medications), alcohol

-all deplete magnesium levels.
+, caffeine and stress all deplete magnesium levels.

 Deficiency of magnesium can result in calcium depletion, heart spasms, nervousness, confusion, muscular excitability, and kidney stones.
-To maintain your magnesium supplement, try these simple remedies.
+To maintain your magnesium supplement, try simple remedies.

 Bathe in magnesium sulfate, better known as Epsom salts.
 The mineral can be absorbed through your skin.